References

 - David Richter's

-list of Zometool projects.
+list of projects with the Zometool.
 A few of the models in my office (600-cell, first

 stellation of the 120-cell and a couple of others) were built following directly the